 Let’s take a detailed look at the rates for different lengths of time:

-- Free: If you’re a registered hotel guest or a qualified Caesars Reward member, you don’t need to pay for this type of parking at the casino.
-You must have a Platinum, Diamond, or Seven Star Reward Level to take advantage of free parking.
+- Free: If you’re a Caesars Rewards member, you may not need to pay to self-park at the casino.
+You must, however, have a Platinum, Diamond, or Seven Star Reward Level to take advantage of free parking.

-- 1 Hour Free: Anyone visiting Bally’s is entitled to one free hour of parking.
+- 1 Hour Free: Anyone visiting Horseshoe is entitled to one free hour of parking.
 After the first hour, parking rates apply.

 - 3 Hours Free: If you hold a valid Nevada Driver’s License, you can park for free for the first three hours.
 This local discount expires after this time, and you’ll be subject to regular parking fees for any time after.

-- Under 3 hours: If you stay less than three hours as a regular visitor, you’ll pay $12 in parking fees.
+- Under 3 hours: If you stay less than three hours as a regular visitor Monday through Thursday, you’ll pay $15 in parking fees.

-- 3 hours to 24 hours: Any amount of time between 3 and 24 hours will result in a $15 parking fee.
+- 3 hours to 24 hours: Any amount of time between 3 and 24 hours will result in a $18 parking fee Mon-Thurs, while Fri-Sun the cost will be $23 for anything over 1 hour.

-- Longer than 24 hours: If you stay longer than 24 hours, whether it be 25 hours or 47 hours, you’ll need to pay an additional $15.
-Expect to pay $15 for each 24 hour period (or fraction thereof) while parked at Bally’s.
+- Longer than 24 hours: If you stay longer than 24 hours, whether it be 25 hours or 47 hours, you’ll need to pay an additional $18 (Mon – Thur).
+Expect to pay $18 ($23 Friday – Sunday) for each 24-hour period (or fraction thereof) while parked at Horseshoe.

-- Event parking: If you plan to park at Bally’s when there is a special event, you can expect to pay more for parking, but it’s still free for hotel guests and qualified reward members.
+- Event parking: If you plan to park at Horseshoe Las Vegas when there is a special event, you can expect to pay more for parking, but it’s still free for qualified reward members.
 For other visitors, you can stay up to 24 hours for the flat rate of $25.
 There are no lower prices for shorter stays during special events.

-If you’re looking for a full-service experience, you might be interested in using the valet parking option at Bally’s.
-This service is available from 3 pm on Thursday until 12 pm on Monday.
+If you’re looking for a full-service experience, you might be interested in using the valet parking option at Horseshoe’s.
+This service is available 24 hours a day, seven days a week.

 Let’s take a look at the valet parking fee for this more upscale parking option: